“Christian, don’t you think that title’s a little redundant?” – Graham Bowling “NO.” – The Public

 Next, I saw Strategic Planner Samantha Carr.
 I asked my buds if we could hide behind a stack of hay for a second because I saw someone I worked with.
 If you’re reading this, sorry.

 Between crafts and crying inside, I grew an innate sense of paranoia.
 That manifested itself in spinning around really fast trying to catch people laughing or pointing.
 It worked!
 But, also made me realize that I was so caught up in being embarrassed I wasn’t having ANY fun.
 Was most of that due to the fact I was at a festival for fruit?
 Yes.
-Was the only 10% because I care too much about what other people think of me?
+Was the other 10% because I care too much about what other people think of me?
 You betcha.
 The upside: being with my buddies made me realize they love me no matter what I’m not wearing – and when I wasn’t throwing my head around trying to catch GAWKERS – I could have an awesome time getting spit on by alpacas and sniffing candles with them.

 Okay, I’m being a jerk.
 It’s a great family function if your entire family is one, giant grandma.